Home > Firebase Connectivity Overview and Troubleshooting Guide

 TeamSupport Messaging and Live Chat (formerly SnapEngage) is in the process of deploying new infrastructure components to support exciting new features (Supervisor) and to embrace new technologies in the Messaging Hub.
 These services are from Google Cloud, in their Firestore Platform as a Service offering.

 If your staff uses TeamSupport Messaging and Live Chat in a restricted Internet access environment, your Information Technology services may require granting access to new “allowed services” for your agents and admins.
 If you are unsure about whether this applies to your business, please double-check with your IT Department, Network Administrator, or other internal technical resources.

-- Between now and mid-September 2022: This notice is relevant for any Messaging and Live Chat customers using restricted networks who are specifically using the Supervisor feature in the Messaging Hub.
+- Between now and mid-November 2022: This notice is relevant for any Messaging and Live Chat customers using restricted networks who are specifically using the Supervisor feature in the Messaging Hub.

-- After mid-September 2022: This notice is relevant for all Messaging and Live Chat customers using restricted networks, regardless of whether you use the Supervisor feature or not.
+- After mid-November 2022: This notice is relevant for all Messaging and Live Chat customers using restricted networks, regardless of whether you use the Supervisor feature or not.